tomhoule/prisma-migration-engine-api-reference/api-docs/engine-methods/diagnoseMigrationHistory.md

-## Input type
+## Request shape

-diagnoseMigrationHistoryInput
+Name: diagnoseMigrationHistoryInput

 ### migrationsDirectoryPath: String

 The path to the root of the migrations directory.

-## Output type
+## Response shape

-diagnoseMigrationHistoryOutput
+Name: diagnoseMigrationHistoryOutput

-### history: historyOutput
+### migrationsDirectoryPath: String

-The current status of the migration history of the database relative to migrations directory. `None` if they are in sync and up to date.
+The path to the root of the migrations directory.

-### hasMigrationsTable: Bool

-Is the migrations table initialized in the database?

-### editedMigrationNames: String

-The names of the migrations for which the checksum of the script in the migration directory does not match the checksum of the applied migration in the database.

-### failedMigrationNames: String

-The names of the migrations that are currently in a failed state in the database.